 The public file rules also require that licensees "be prepared to assist members of the public in identifying the documents they may ask to be sent to them by mail, for example, by describing to the caller, if asked, the period covered by a particular report and the number of pages included in the report."
 To assist stations in responding to such requests, we have prepared both commercial and noncommercial "Sample Document Lists" as part of this Advisory which can be used as a guide for station staff in answering telephone inquiries.
 The lists must be tailored to each individual station.
 Of course, they will need to be updated regularly, as many items in the public inspection file change over time.

-We have also drafted two sample notices for those visitors seeking to inspect the public file, and they are included as part of this Advisory.
+We have also included two sample notices for station visitors seeking to inspect the public inspection file.
 The first notice, entitled "Public Inspection File - Visitors," properly tailored, should be handed to any person seeking to inspect the public file.
-The receptionist should then contact the appropriate station person to handle the inspection.
+The receptionist should then contact the appropriate station employee to handle the inspection.
 The second notice, entitled "Public Inspection File - Inspection," should also be given to the visitor as a guide to the organization of the public inspection file and the procedures for reviewing it and making photocopies.
 These notices are designed to educate and guide both the station staff and visitors as to the appropriate conduct of a public inspection file review.
 Please note that the notices must be customized for each station.